 - ➤ To be removed from a Hangar waiting list, the entity shall notify the General Manager in writing.
-At the time the entity is removed from the Hangar waiting list, \$200 of the non-interest bearing deposit shall be refunded to the entity. - ➤ If an entity is desirous of reapplying, the entity shall apply in accordance with this section and be placed in the last position on the requested waiting list.
+At the time the entity is removed from the Hangar waiting list, the refundable portion of the non-interest bearing deposit shall be refunded to the entity. - ➤ If an entity is desirous of reapplying, the entity shall apply in accordance with this section and be placed in the last position on the requested waiting list.

 Annual Waiting List Maintenance Procedure - The TTAD conducts an annual waiting list maintenance program to ensure the integrity of the waiting list(s).
 Commencing one year after being established on a Hangar waiting list(s), entities are required to fully complete a maintenance form.
-The entity shall return the maintenance form to the TTAD along with a \$50 administrative fee within 30 days of receipt.
+The entity shall return the maintenance form to the TTAD along with an administrative fee as specified in the TTAD Master Rents and Fees Schedule within 30 days of receipt.
 It is the applicant's responsibility to ensure that the form is received by the TTAD.
 An entity who fails to return the form in a timely manner shall be dropped from the waiting list without further notice and the deposit shall be forfeited to the TTAD.